 SIEMENS GAMESA Group's hedging activities were partially performed via SIEMENS and Siemens Capital Company LLC on an arm's length basis until March 2020.
 The consideration was based on the market rates.
-The outstanding portfolio of hedges with SIEMENS and Siemens Capital Company LLC was terminated and transferred to external banks during September 2020, before the SIEMENS ENERGY Spin-off.
+The outstanding portfolio of hedges with SIEMENS and Siemens Capital Company LLC was terminated and transferred to external banks during September 2020 (Note 17), before SIEMENS ENERGY Spin-off.
+As of September 30, 2020, there is no amount for this concept recorded in "Other financial assets" and "Other financial liabilities" (EUR 133,320 thousand and EUR 126,225 thousand, respectively as of September 30, 2019).